 Have other homeschoolers used it successfully?
 Or is it more given to a classroom situation?
 If it's a 'homegrown' curriculum written by homeschoolers, has the author actually used it with his or her own children or at least a co-op?

-You might think you wouldn't even have to ask this, but you'd be surprised to know there is high school curriculum written by parents of only preschoolers or whose own children never homeschooled through high school.
+You might think you wouldn't even have to ask this, but you'd be surprised to know there is high school curriculum out there written by parents of only preschoolers or whose own children never homeschooled through high school.

 Also, the homeschool situation is completely different than the classroom situation.
 It's obviously not impossible to use classroom materials for homeschooling, but they need adapting.
 And if someone is telling me this will work for my high schoolers and they're a homeschooling parent, they'd better have tried it out on their own first.